Parliamentary leader: United Kingdom

 In British politics, the leader of a party is typically the same person as the parliamentary leader.
 The leader may not fully control the party bureaucracy.
 The leader may be chosen by members of parliament (MPs) from among their number, or elected by the wider party membership at a party conference, but once elected must retain the support of the parliamentary party.
 Similarly, the position of prime minister may be given to the parliamentary leader (the party leader, in the case of the two major parties) of the largest political party in parliament, with the expectation they will be able secure and retain the confidence of a majority of MPs.

 Some smaller parties have parliamentary leaders in the national parliament (in Westminster) who are separate from the party leaders—the party leader may hold office in a devolved (sub-national) parliament or assembly.
 The party leader of the Scottish nationalist SNP is John Swinney, who serves as first minister of Scotland, and does not sit at Westminster.
-The parliamentary group of the SNP at the Westminster parliament is led by SNP MP Stephen Flynn.
+The parliamentary group of the SNP at the Westminster parliament is led by SNP MP Dave Doogan.